johnmartinello/Dreamweave/README.md

 # DreamWeave

 A modern dream journaling application built with React, TypeScript, and Tailwind CSS.
-Features a glass morphism UI design and powerful dream organization capabilities.
+Features a glass morphism UI design and  dream organization capabilities with analysis.

 ## Screenshots